-It is not surprising that many people with multiple sclerosis report a decline in sexual desire.
-What with the fatigue, muscle spasms, and bladder control problems, who would want to think about sex?
-But, there are steps that can be taken to improve sexual function and intimacy, despite MS.
+Many people with multiple sclerosis report a decline in sexual desire.
+With symptoms like fatigue, muscle spasms, and bladder control problems, it may be hard to think about sex.
+But you can take steps to improve sexual function and intimacy, despite MS.

-Changes in sexual function can occur as a result of the neurologic and psychological affects of multiple sclerosis.
+Changes in sexual function can happen because of the neurologic and psychological effects of multiple sclerosis.

-- Altered genital sensations (numbness, pain, increased sensitivity)
+- Changes to genital sensations (numbness, pain, more sensitivity)

 - Problems having an orgasm

-The following symptoms can arise as a consequence of MS physical changes or treatments and affect sexual intimacy:
+These symptoms can happen because of MS physical changes or treatments and affect sexual intimacy:

-What Can Be Done to Improve Sex With Multiple Sclerosis?
+What Can Be Done to Improve Sex if You Have Multiple Sclerosis?

-Talk to your partner about your sexual issues and multiple sclerosis.
-The most important way of dealing with sexual difficulties is to discuss your feelings with your loved one.
-When MS begins affecting your sexual desire, talk to your partner.
-Confiding in your partner deepens intimacy and may help resolve concerns relating to sexual intimacy.
+Talk to your partner about your sexual issues and your health.
+The most important way of dealing with sexual difficulties is to discuss your feelings.
+When MS begins affecting your sexual desire, start the conversation.
+Confiding in your partner deepens intimacy and may help resolve intimacy concerns.